zeus-volkov-systems/messageapi/README.md

 The overall strategy for using MessageAPI is simple:

-Use the imported SessionFactory to create an ISession (pass the path to a specification like the one described above, or one in the package examples).
-Using the session object, create a request - the request type was baked into the session on session creation, so it's already set in memory (for example , a publish request in a publish session, or consume request in a consume session).
+Use the imported SessionFactory to create an ISession (pass the path to a specification like the one described above, or one in the package examples) - *alternatively, just import and use the desired Session type directly*.
+Using the Session object, create a request - the request type was baked into the session on session creation, so it's already set in memory (for example , a publish request in a publish session, or consume request in a consume session).
 On the request, create record(s) that will be sent to the endpoint.

 Once the records are set, call submit on the request.
 This submission immediately creates a duplicate of the entire request inside a response object, and then returns.
 All logic is processed against that request copy and its parent response asynchronously.
 Inside a response, protocols can produce response records and response rejections.